-People at risk for subluxation and dislocation include both young women who are loose jointed, as well as athletes who may experience a more traumatic dislocation while playing their sport.
+People at risk for subluxation and dislocation include both young women who are loose jointed, as well as female athletes who may experience a more traumatic dislocation while playing their sport.
 Subluxation and dislocations do occur in men and boys but much less frequently.
-Individuals in these groups share in common specific anatomic variations that are now widely recognized as risk factors.
-These include:
+Individuals in these groups share common risk factors, including

 In the case of a shallow groove (track), the patella is not as well-controlled as it is by the deep groove that is present in a normal patellofemoral joint.
 As a result, less energy is required to force the patella from its track.

 Patients with malalignment that results from a knock kneed posture are subject to a greater than normal force on the patella, which pulls the bone outward, out of the trochlear groove, and toward the outside of the knee.
 In a normal knee, the tendon that connects the patella to the tibia maintains a force that is in line with the patella, (tracking in alignment with the trochlear groove).
 Orthopedists use an index called the TT-TG (tibial tuberosity trochlear groove) to measure the degree of malalignment present and guide treatment recommendations.

 Individuals with patella alta, a patella or kneecap that is located higher up on the femur than normal are also at increased risk of dislocation, as the patella must travel a greater distance during flexion of the knee before engaging fully in the groove or track of the femur.
 The joint is particularly vulnerable to instability during this period.

 Although dislocation is very painful, after the knee quiets down and returns to baseline, there may be little to no pain in between the instability episodes.
 Pain and instability don’t always go hand-in-hand.
 This can be problematic since patients who are pain-free may delay seeking treatment despite recurrent episodes of instability while cartilage damage continues to progress with each dislocation or subluxation.